brooklynrail/brooklynrail-platform/content/events/2021/04/noel-anderson-with-robert-shane.md

 ---
 title: Noel Anderson with Robert Shane
 summary: Artist Noel Anderson joins professor and Rail critic Robert Shane for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading from Johannes Göransson.
 people:
   - person: noel-anderson
   - person: robert-shane